-- Discuss important risks and benefits of discontinuing benzodiazepines in patients on OAT. - Differentiate when it is appropriate to take over an existing benzodiazepine prescription and when not. - Propose a practical approach to initial dosing and dispensing of benzodiazepines along with OAT. - Select patients who are good candidates for prescribed tapers and, - Implement successful tapering strategies through collaboration with patients and their supports.
+- Discuss important risks and side-effects associated with benzodiazepine use. - Discuss the benefits of discontinuing benzodiazepines in patients on OAT. - Differentiate when it is appropriate to take over an existing benzodiazepine prescription and when not. - Propose a practical approach to initial dosing and dispensing of benzodiazepines along with OAT. - Select patients who are good candidates for prescribed tapers and, implement successful tapering strategies through collaboration with patients and their supports.